 ** Beyond standard carrier insurance.

 AmeriFreight has most of the auto shipping basics covered, from door-to-door delivery to motorcycle shipment.
 We’re especially stoked about the company’s price matching (more on that later).

 But AmeriFreight does disappoint in a couple of categories.
 For example, it doesn’t have guaranteed pickup and delivery dates.

 Also, if you’re looking for a company to help with both your auto transport and your home move, then you’re out of luck with AmeriFreight.
-Check out Allied or Best Interstate Moving and Storage for combined moving and auto shipping services.
+Check out Allied for combined moving and auto shipping services.